 One of the top trending design elements in interior designs is carpet patterns.
 Patterns can be subtle or bold, and many carpet lines are using them to build on another trend: texture.

 Carpet isn’t as flat as most of us remember.
-Textures that you can feel, such as those included with our Sprightly carpet, offer more design options.
+Textures that you can feel offer more design options.

 Carpet colors are bolder than ever.
 Gone are the days where we had to design our room around the foundation of an off-white tone.
 Bold and even multi-colored carpet selections are taking center stage and offer potential buyers more options to envision their dream home.
 Our Color Destination offers a look at a few trending selections.